manuelreneduran/JobCraftPro/README.md

-# Cover Maker
+# JobCraftPro

-Cover Maker is a project that allows users to create custom covers for various purposes.
+JobCraftPro is a project that allows users to create custom cover letters for various purposes.
 It provides a user-friendly interface and a wide range of design options to create visually appealing covers.

 ## Features